Everest Base Camp Trek in 2023/2024

 Trekking Difficulty and Acclimatization

-The Everest Base Camp Trek is considered a moderate to challenging trek, requiring good physical fitness and acclimatization.
-The trail takes trekkers through rugged terrain, including steep inclines and rocky paths, and the altitude increases as the trek progress, making it more challenging.
+Everest Base Camp Trek is considered a moderate to challenging trek.
+It requires good physical fitness and acclimatization.
+The trail takes trekkers through rugged terrain, including steep inclines and rocky paths.
+Each day altitude increases as the trek progresses, making it more challenging.
 The trek includes several high-altitude passes, such as the Kongma La Pass (5,535 m) and Cho La Pass (5,420 m).
 The daily walking distance ranges from 4-7 hours, and the altitude gain can be challenging for some trekkers.
 The trekkers should be physically fit and have good stamina to complete the trek.

 Accommodations Throughout the Trek

 During the Everest Base Camp Trek, accommodations are usually provided in guesthouses and tea houses.
 These locally owned lodges offer trekkers basic accommodation, food, and other necessities.
 The guesthouses and tea houses are typically basic, with shared bathrooms and limited electricity.
-They often have a dining area where trekkers can enjoy traditional local meals, such as Dal Bhat, a staple Nepali dish.
-Some guest houses also have Wi-Fi and electricity to charge electronic devices, but this is not guaranteed and may be limited.
+They often have a dining area where trekkers can enjoy traditional local meals, such as Nepali typical cuisines.
+Some guest houses also have paying Wi-Fi service and charging access.

 The higher you go, the more basic the accommodations will be.
 As you get closer to the base camp, the guesthouses are less developed and have fewer amenities.
 You can also expect to sleep in shared rooms and use shared bathrooms.
 It’s worth noting that the accommodations during the trek can be limited and may be overbooked during the peak season.
 So, booking in advance is best to make sure you have a place to stay.